 Every year Refuge for Wildlife rescues hundreds of monkeys and other wildlife that have been electrocuted due to uninsulated power lines and transformers.
-Electrocution is the #1 killer of howler monkeys in Costa Rica.
+Electrocution is the #1 killer of howler monkeys in the Nosara area.
 Our emergency response team, of staff and volunteers, have the experience and expertise to rescue monkeys from transformers and electrical wires with specialist equipment.
 Our founder, Brenda Bombard has 18 years experience rehabilitating howler monkeys and other wildlife that have suffered extreme burns, amputations and other injuries from electrocution.

 This is a country-wide problem, but rural areas like Nosara, are where most wildlife deaths from electrocution occur.
 Unfortunately monkeys do not know the difference between electrical wires and natural vines and will often travel across wires to get to feeding grounds.
 This is especially an issue in areas of deforestation where monkeys are faced with no other choice than to risk traveling on electrical wires.
 Thanks to the co-operative efforts of our Stop the Shocks Program and ICE, our electrical service provider, most of the electrical wires in the Playas de Nosara area were replaced with insulated cables many years ago.
 It is because of this hard work, that today our monkeys can travel without injury along many kilometres of electrical wires.
 There are, though, still many areas where uninsulated electrical wires are a problem and all it takes is a monkey to touch two live wires to be electrocuted.
 The main issue with monkeys using the wires is that attached to all wires are high voltage electrical transformers.
 The monkeys travel along the wires in search for food and end up needing to cross a transformer to reach the wire on the other side.
 These transformers are very dangerous, with many parts of the transformer able to deliver a deadly jolt of electricity to anything that touches it.
 Sadly, our monkeys cannot sense the danger until it’s too late.
 The shock is extremely painful and causes horrific electrical burns and often muscular spasms so the monkey cannot let go and sometimes even catch on fire.
 What is worse, is that when a member of the troop is crying out in pain, the rest of the troop will try to help which often causes several family members to become electrocuted or die.